top of page

 Through youth-led action, young people are empowered to create change for themselves, their peers and the community.

-Our validated monitoring and evaluation tools* show that participants in our social action programmes achieve the following outcomes:
+Our validated monitoring and evaluation tools* show that participants achieved the following outcomes:

 √ Increased Resilience and Well-being